 • Shadows

 The shadows of White Sands, New Mexico.
-All day long the texture of this place are making magic.
+All day long the texture of this place is making magic.